Clinical Preceptorship in Ophthalmology

-Course requirements include a Grand Rounds presentation, a patient write-up for Moran's CORE educational website, and surgical simulator training.
+Course requirements include a Grand Rounds presentation, a patient write-up for Moran's CORE educational website, and a wet lab training session.
 Clinical research opportunities are available in some cases, but this is an optional component of the course.
-Students are encouraged to take buddy call with residents during the rotation.

-Please note that this course is only offered July through September, and only four students per month are accepted.
+Please note that this course is only offered June through September and only four students per month are accepted.
+All applications will be reviewed by our Medical Student Director and selected applicants will be notified by Chandler Thompson.
 Application deadline is May 1st.

 - Curriculum vitae (CV)